pbrisbin/arch-setup/README.md

 **NOTE**: This is super specific to me, but could be used as a reference for someone else.

+**OTHER NOTE**: I wrote this as I manually configured my most recent laptop so it has yet to be tested end-to-end.
+That said, it's meant to be used only on a fresh system so the worst it can do is fail and you're just back where you were to begin with.

 ## Context

 Everything comes from [Installation Guide][guide], or other dedicated sections